 - skin changes as we age that reduce vitamin D formation

-- less time spent outdoors as we get older.
+- spending less time outdoors as we get older

-You can make up for the lack of adequate production in your skin by consuming foods with added vitamin D such as fortified milk, bread, and juices and through supplements.
-The current daily recommended dose of vitamin D is 800-1,000 international units (IU) of vitamin D3 (cholecalciferol) or vitamin D2 (ergocalciferol) but higher amounts may be prescribed if your vitamin D levels are found to be low.
-Your healthcare professional may recommend a blood test to check the vitamin D level in your blood.
-A serum level below 30 ng/ml (75 nmol/L) is usually considered a minimum level for keeping bones healthy.
+You can make up for the lack of adequate production in your skin by getting extra vitamin D. You can do this by eating foods with added vitamin D such as fortified milk, bread, and juices.
+You can also take supplements.
+The current daily recommended dose of vitamin D is 800-1,000 international units (IU).
+However, higher amounts may be prescribed if your vitamin D levels are found to be low.
+Your healthcare provider may recommend a blood test to check the vitamin D level in your blood.
+At the minimum, a serum level of 30 ng/ml (75 nmol/L) is usually considered optimal for keeping bones healthy.

-Drug treatment is appropriate for the older adults who have:
+Treatment with medications is appropriate for older adults who have one of the following:

 - already suffered a fracture of the hip or a bone of the spine

-- a BMD T-score between -1 to -2.5 (osteopenia classification) plus more than 3% probability of a hip fracture or more than 20% risk of any fracture over the next 10 years (following the World Health Organization’s model for osteoporotic fracture risk).
+- a BMD T-score between -1 to -2.5, which is considered osteopenia.
+Treatment with medications is appropriate if this T-score is accompanied by more than 3% probability of a hip fracture or more than 20% risk of any fracture over the next 10 years

 A variety of medications are now available to treat bone loss.
-Your healthcare professional will prescribe a medication regimen based on your degree of disease, other risk factors, and your medical status.
-The drugs that are often prescribed include:
+Your healthcare provider will prescribe medications based on your medical status, the degree of your disease, and other risk factors.
+The medications that are often prescribed include:

-- Bisphosphonates: These drugs inhibit bone breakdown, preserve bone mass, and even increase bone density in some cases.
+- Bisphosphonates.
+These medications slow bone breakdown, preserve bone mass, and even increase bone density in some cases.
 They include alendronate (Fosamax), risedronate (Actonel), ibandronate (Boniva) and zolendronic acid (Reclast).
-These drugs may cause nausea, abdominal pain, difficulty swallowing, and an irritated or ulcerated esophagus (swallowing tube).
-To reduce such side effects, you need to remain upright for at least half an hour after taking the pill, and do not eat for that time.
-Taking it weekly, monthly, or intravenously instead of every day may also increase your tolerance.
-Other reported side effects include osteonecrosis (bone breakdown) in the jaw, thigh fracture, irregular heartbeats or fainting and visual disturbances.
+These drugs may cause nausea, abdominal pain, difficulty swallowing, and an irritated or ulcerated esophagus (the “swallowing tube” that connects the throat to the stomach).
+To reduce these side effects, you need to remain upright for at least half an hour after taking the pill, without eating during that time.
+It also may increase your tolerance if you take the medications weekly, monthly, or intravenously, instead of every day.
+Other reported side effects include osteonecrosis (bone breakdown) in the jaw, thigh fracture, irregular heartbeats, or fainting and visual disturbances.

-- Selective estrogen receptor modulators (SERMs) such as raloxifene (Evista) mimics estrogen to some degree but does not carry estrogen’s risks of uterine and breast cancer.
+- Selective estrogen receptor modulators (SERMs) such as raloxifene (Evista) act like estrogen to some degree but do not carry estrogen’s risks of uterine and breast cancer.
 It is normally only recommended for women.
 It is taken by mouth, and may cause hot flashes.
 If you have had blood clots, you must avoid this medication.

-- Teriparatide (Forteo) is a form of parathyroid hormone and is used to treat men or women at high risk of fractures.
-Teriparatide is the only treatment that encourages new bone growth, and is injected under the skin daily for a maximum of two years.
+- Teriparatide (Forteo) is a form of parathyroid hormone.
+It is used to treat men or women at high risk of fractures.
+Teriparatide is the only treatment that encourages new bone growth.
+It is injected under the skin daily for a maximum of two years.

-- Calcitonin: (Miacalcin or Fortical).
-This hormone that is naturally produced in your thyroid gland can slow down bone loss, reduce spine fractures, and may manage the pain of spinal fractures, although it is not as effective as the bisphosphonates.
+- Calcitonin (Miacalcin or Fortical).
+This hormone is naturally produced in your thyroid gland.
+It can slow down bone loss, reduce spine fractures, and may manage the pain of spinal fractures.
+However, it is not as effective as the bisphosphonates.
 It is taken as a nasal spray or less commonly as a shot.